ryanrkeller/CMS1-2210_ColesonHarrisonKeller/Homework/homework02/homework02.md

 10. What does the C function atof() do?
 - The C function atof() converts a string of characters into a floating point number (a double).

 11. What are the bottom two layers of a computer system?
-Give a brief desciption of each.
+Give a brief description of each.
 - Digital logic is the bottom layer.
 It is the physical hardware that all computer operations run on.
 It is implemented by gates, circuitry, motherboards, and integrated circuits.
 - Control is the second layer.
 It contains the microcode (which can be firmware or hardwiring) that uses the hardware from the layer below it to execute instructions.